Connect with others who understand.

 MyPrurigoTeam is the social network for people with prurigo nodularis and their loved ones.
 On MyPrurigoTeam, members from all over the world come together to ask questions, give advice, and share their experiences with others who understand life with prurigo nodularis.

 Do you have prurigo nodularis?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+What was your experience like when getting diagnosed?
+Share in the comments below, or start a conversation by posting on your Activities page.

 A MyPrurigoTeam Member